rayvax/for-sale-game/README.md

 to form the house deck, and do the same with the cheque cards to form the cheque deck.
-- For a 4 player game, remove the first two cards from the game without looking at them.
+- If there is 3-4 players, remove from each deck random cards without looking: 3 players - 6 cards, 4 players - 2 cards.
-- Each player receives: 3 players: 28
+- Each player receives: 3-4 players: 18
-coins, 4 players: 21 coins, 5 players:
-16 coins, with 6 players: 14 coins.
+coins, 5-6 players: 14 coins.
 You should keep your coins hidden.
 - The first player is randomly determined.